amirf147/kaldi-dragonfly-gammars/README.md

 # kaldi-dragonfly-grammars

+#### Status Update: 12 May 2024
+Preparing a potential transition to using Caster exclusively with the creation of this repository: https://github.com/amirf147/caster-user-directory.
+I am still daily driving with just dragonfly and this grammar set as of now.

 #### Status Update: 09 May 2024 (10:25)
 It seems that it was just a python version issue.
 I just got Caster working with python version 3.10.5.